BVR198/Machine_Learning_Specialization/README.md

       False Negative = 50

 #### `Precision`
-Precision for class 1 = Out of All predicted class 1 instance, How many of them are actually class 1
+Precision for class 1 = Out of All predicted class 1 instances, How many of them are actually class 1

 Precision for class 0 = Out of All predicted class 0 instances, How many of them are actually class 0